EpikCord/EpikCord.py/README.md

 ## Requirements

-The minimal requirements for EpikCord.py is `Python>=3.8`.
+The minimal requirements for EpikCord.py are`Python>=3.8`.
 Python 3.7 and lower and Python 2 family are not supported

 ## Install
 **Warning!**<Br>